samalapsy/samalapsy/README.md

 -->

 <h2 >Hi there 👋 !</h2>
-<p>A Senior software engineer having over 8 years of experience in the software development cycle.
+<p>I'm a Senior software engineer having over 8 years of experience in the software development cycle.
 High proficiency in leading engineering team(s) to achieve software development, upgrades, increase business efficiency and delivering world-class solutions.
 I am of the opinion that great skills require great and intentional practice which then makes me a continuous learner.</p>
 <p>

    <a  align="center" href="https://twitter.com/samalapsy">